 Current Status of Theme Parks and Resort Hotels

-- Disney owned and operated hotels at Walt Disney World Resort are closed until further notice.
-However, Disney Vacation Club properties at Walt Disney World and Disney’s Fort Wilderness Resort & Campground will begin to reopen to Members and Guests on June 22.
-Disney Vacation Club properties in Vero Beach, Florida, and Hilton Head, South Carolina, will open on June 15.
-Disney's Aulani is closed until further notice.
+- Disney-owned and-operated hotels at Walt Disney World Resort have begun to reopen.
+Disney Vacation Club properties at Walt Disney World and Disney’s Fort Wilderness Resort & Campground reopened to members and guests June 22, 2020, and other Walt Disney World Resort hotels have reopened since then.
+Disney Vacation Club properties in Vero Beach, Florida, and Hilton Head, South Carolina, reopened June 15, 2020.
+Disney's Aulani reopened Nov.
+1, 2020.

-- LEGOLAND Florida Resort - LEGOLAND Florida officially reopened June 1.
-Its newest hotel, Pirate Island Hotel, also opened June 1.
+- LEGOLAND Florida Resort - LEGOLAND Florida officially reopened June 1, 2020.
+Its newest hotel, Pirate Island Hotel, also opened June 1, 2020.
 For more information, read our separate post about its reopening guidelines and procedures.

 - Fun Spot America has reopened its Orlando and Kissimmee locations.

 - ICON Park attractions, The Wheel at ICON Park, Madame Tussauds Orlando and SEA LIFE Aquarium, have reopened.

 Southern California had a Regional Stay-at-Home Order in effect Dec.
 7, 2020, through Jan.
 25, 2021.
 That affected theme park, zoo and aquarium events and dining, which have since reopened.
 Keep hopping back for updates!